 The Parent and Family Engagement Policy aims to inform parents within The Cottonwood School of the policies, procedures, and opportunities for engagement as valued stakeholders in their student's education and success.
 It serves to identify the multiple ways to be involved in our school functions and the importance of ongoing communication and collaboration between parents, teachers, and other staff members.
 Some of those ways include a weekly newsletter and the password-protected Parent Hawks' Nest portion of our website.
-The Parent Advisory Council (PAC) was created by The Cottonwood School as a formal way for parents to engage with the school and each other.
-Members of the PAC actively participate in the group and connect with the parent community to encourage participation and engagement of the entire parent/student school body.
-The Parent Advisory Council meets monthly during the school year to discuss policies, family concerns, and perspectives.
+The Parent and Student Advisory Council (PSAC) was created by The Cottonwood School as a formal way for parents to engage with the school and each other.
+Members of the PSAC actively participate in the group and connect with the parent community to encourage participation and engagement of the entire parent/student school body.
+The Parent Advisory Council meets once each year to review the LCAP survey results and to provide more input on policies, family concerns, and perspectives.
 Their suggestions and input are shared with the school administration via staff liaisons.